 I am the Senior Campaigner and in-house counsel at WWF-New Zealand.
-I am a climate activist, because I believe that climate change is the greatest challenge that our society faces.
-From 2014-2016, I coordinate the global Fast for the Climate campaign.
-You can read more about my climate activism here.
+Climate change is the greatest challenge that our society faces.

-As a lawyer, I have experience in both civil litigation and criminal law.
-Admitted to the bar in March 2010, I have seven years post qualification experience.
+I am a lawyer with experience in civil litigation, climate law, and criminal law.
+Admitted to the bar in March 2010, I have eight years post qualification experience.
 I was a staff solicitor at the Auckland Community Law Centre from 2013-2015 and previously worked as a litigator at Minter Ellison Rudd Watts and Judges’ Clerk at the Auckland High Court.
 As a student, I summer-clerked at Chapman Tripp.
-You can read more about my legal work here.

-- sitting on the board of Greenpeace New Zealand
+- am the Deputy Chair of Greenpeace Aotearoa New Zealand

-- previously chairing the New Zealand Centre for Gifted Education Limited
+- previously chaired the New Zealand Centre for Gifted Education Limited

-- being on the management committee of the Human Rights Foundation Aotearoa New Zealand and the steering committee of the New Zealand Youth Delegation.
+- am on the management committee of the Human Rights Foundation Aotearoa New Zealand and the steering committee of the New Zealand Youth Delegation.

 I have a Masters of Laws with First Class Honours in environmental and human rights law.